 The g-loadings correlate highly with Black-White d gaps but not with sex d gaps.
-After correction for unreliability, the correlations (g^d) for the Black-White male, Black-White female, male-female White, and male-female Black groups are, respectively, .79, .79, -.06, -.12.
+After correction for unreliability, the correlations (g d) for the Black-White male, Black-White female, male-female White, and male-female Black groups are, respectively, .79, .79, -.06, -.12.
 If the reliability for speed subtests is assumed to be .70 instead of .60, the correlations are .80, .80, -.05, -.12.
 Without applying correction, the correlations are .80, .81, -.03, -.09.

-The d gaps and g-loadings after correction for unreliability are then plotted to detect anomalous patterns using ggplot2.
+The d gaps and g-loadings after correction for unreliability are then plotted to detect anomalous patterns using ggp1ot2.
 For this analysis, the d gaps are computed after the subtests have been normalized and z-score transformed.
 Using the original metric of the variables reveals one anomaly with respect to the Black-White groups: Table Reading sits largely below the regression line (underestimated d) but not after normalization.
-This could be because the distribution of this variable is extremely non-normal.
+This could be because the distribution of this variable is extremely skewed and non-normal (i.e., its median is 12.0 and mean is 13.05 with a non trivial portion of the students scoring around 60-70).
 None other subtests behave differently depending on the metric that is used.

-Upon inspecting the Figures 1-4, the correlation with Black-White difference is somewhat affected by the speeded subtests.
-Removing them yield a correlation g^d of .465, .623, -.320, -.427 for Black-White male, Black-White female, male-female White, male-female Black, respectively, because their removal results in a much narrower distribution of g-loadings, which negatively affects correlations.
+Upon inspecting the Figures 2-5, the correlation of g with Black-White or sex difference is somewhat affected by the speeded subtests.
+Removing them yield a correlation g d of .465, .623, -.320, -.427 for Black-White male, Black-White female, male-female White, male-female Black, respectively, because their removal results in a much narrower distribution of g-loadings, which negatively affects correlations.
 Furthermore, some subtests show a larger (or smaller) d gap than what is expected based on their g-loadings.
 Mechanics and Mechanical Reasoning are placed well above the regression line, indicating overestimation of d, and Clerical Checking well below the regression line, indicating underestimation of d, in all subgroup differences.
 These subtests are obviously poorly explained by g.
 This does not mean they are necessarily biased, as MCV is not designed to detect bias.
 The unexplained factors could be due to subtests' uniqueness or cultural bias, unless psychometric bias was already accounted for by removing the offending subtests prior to MCV test, leaving uniquenesses (and perhaps measurement error) as the only non-g sources.
-Another reason to be cautious in interpreting the source of d is that the correlation, and therefore the direction of the regression line, strongly depends on the inclusion of the speeded subtests.
+Another reason to be cautious in interpreting the source of d is that the correlation, and therefore the direction of the regression line, depends on the inclusion of the speeded subtests.